EUDR

 GETTING READY FOR EUDR!

-• Implement mitigation measures to ensure that all identified risks are reduced to a negligible level.
+• Implement mitigation measures to reduce identified risks to a negligible level

 ROASTERS AND RETAILERS